-Silicon Nanophotonic Packaging - Polymer Interface
+Silicon Nanophotonic Packaging

 The compliant polymer interface between standard optical fibers and nanophotonic waveguides is illustrated below.
 It includes a standard removable fiber connector interface, integrated flexible polymer waveguides, and a mechanically compliant extension interfacing with the nanophotonic die.
 A 12x1 MT fiber mechanical interface is shown here but other fiber connector standards could be used as well.
 In the MT standard, the large holes in the compliant interface receive matching metal pins from a fiber connector to provide self-alignment between fibers and mode-matched polymer waveguides.

 The optical path in the compliant interface is drawn below.
 Standard single-mode optical fibers are butt-coupled to mode-matched polymer waveguides.
 The cross-section of the polymer waveguide is then adiabatically transformed from a fiber coupler to a higher confinement waveguide for routing.
 The routing in the compliant interface can be in principle arbitrary.
 A simple pitch conversion is shown here but more involved schemes are possible as well such as port shuffles and L-shaped connections with a 90 degree bend from fiber to the die.
 The polymer waveguides are then adiabatically coupled to nanophotonic waveguides on the photonic die.

 The compliant interface can be assembled to nanophotonic dies using standard high-volume, low-cost microelectronic packaging equipment.
 To bridge the gap between the typical +/- 10 um accuracy of high-throughput pick and place tools and the required +/- 2 um accuracy for optimal optical perfromance, we use matching sets of lithographically defined self-alignment structures as shown in the cross-sectional sketch below.
 Alignment ridges are defined on the compliant interface with matching slanted grooves on the nanophotonic die.